carmelbythesea/Loan-Default-Prediction/README.md

 ### Report
 - The report is dispalyed in the form of PowerPoint, located at the main branch under root, named **Loan Default Prediction Report.pptx**
 - Exploratory data analysis is done through Jupyter notebook.
-You can see the complete process of the project at **/notebook/test.ipynb**
+The complete process of the project is available at **/notebook/test.ipynb**